brownt47/VBA-Projects/CrossListedCourses.md

 This is a VBA macro I wrote to address an issue with how enrollment reports displayed one course that had multiple cross-listings.
 In order for one department to know how many students were enrolled in different courses, one would have to find all the cross-listed sections and then manually add them together.
 This macro would automate that process across hundreds of cross-listed courses among all disciplines and campuses.

+Once I downloaded the csv enrollment report and saved it as an Excel Macro-Enabled Workbook .xlsm file, I would then run this macro.

 ```VBA
 Option Explicit